Hammond says will treat investment spending differently

 Hammond has previously said he will take longer to meet that target and he has also suggested that he plans to announce "modest" spending on infrastructure projects when he delivers his first budget plans in November.

-He told LBC that he remained in favour of Britain's High-Speed 2 railway project, which will connect cities in the country's north and central regions with London.
+He told LBC that he remained in favor of Britain's High-Speed 2 railway project, which will connect cities in the country's north and central regions with London.

 (Writing by William Schomberg, Editing by Kylie MacLellan)